 - Decks and verandas

 - Demolition of existing structure

-Exemption: New buildings containing less than 100 sq. ft. of floor space do not require a building permit but must conform to the National Building Code and Municipal By-laws.
-However, a Development Permit will be required to ensure compliance with the Municipal Land Use By-law.
+Exemption: New accessory buildings containing less than 100 sq. ft. of floor space do not require a building permit but must conform to the National Building Code and Municipal By-laws.
+However, a Development Permit may be required to ensure compliance with the Municipal Land Use By-law.

 Other permits or approvals may be required from other agencies prior to the issuance of a Building/Development Permit.
 All new building lots must be approved by the Nova Scotia Department of Environment for on-site sewer and the Nova Scotia Department of Transportation for driveway access unless services are already available on the lot.
 All industrial, commercial and public building plans require approval by the Fire Marshall’s Office prior to the issuance of a Building Permit.